hendriknielaender/double-trouble/data/blog/optimal-pipeline-setup.md

 Many pipeline systems have the concept of caching and artficats, and so does [gitlab](https://docs.gitlab.com/ee/ci/caching/).
 Our recommendation is to use caches for install dependencies and artifacts for build results, with fallback caches to master in case the dependencies didnt change.
-This allows MRs to skip the install job in case no dependency has changed.
+This allows pull requests to skip the install job in case no dependency has changed.
 Similarly the artifact has to be build only once.

 ```yaml
 example-job: